-Guajes (Huajes) are an exotic vegetable consumed in Mexico and some South East Asian countries.
-The seed pod of the Leucaena tree, guajes look like incredibly long sugar snap peas.
+Guajes (Huajes) are the seed pod of the Leucaena tree.
+An exotic vegetable consumed in Mexico and some Southeast Asian countries, guajes look like incredibly long sugar snap peas.

-In order to extract the seeds, you need to peel the pods.
-Doing so can be tricky at first, but with the right technique and a little practice it’s a breeze – fairly similar to opening pea pods.
+To extract the seeds, you need to peel the pods.
+Doing so can be tricky at first, but with the right technique and a little practice it’s a breeze – much like opening pea pods.

 Once you’ve extracted the seeds, they can be used raw or cooked.
-If you’d prefer to eat them as a tasty snack, try lightly toasting them for a more nutty flavor.
+If you’d prefer to eat them as a tasty snack, try lightly toasting them for a nuttier flavor.